milindhvijay/blog-milindh-vijay/content/posts/my-third-post.md

     - The home router receives a dynamic IPv6 prefix from the ISP through the Dynamic Prefix Delegation process.

-    - The router is configured to handle the dynamic assignment of IPv6 addresses to devices within home network.
+    - The router is configured to handle the dynamic assignment of IPv6 addresses to devices within home network.<br><br>

 2. Device Configuration:

     - Devices within the home network, such as computers, smartphones, and IoT appliances, uses Stateless Address Autoconfiguration (SLAAC) or DHCPv6 to obtain IPv6 addresses.

-    - SLAAC allows devices to generate their IPv6 addresses based on the router's prefix.
+    - SLAAC allows devices to generate their IPv6 addresses based on the router's prefix.<br><br>

 3. Local Network Communication: